Ask AI

 • Port: 22

-• Result: The function successfully connects to sftp.backupstorage.net using the backup_user and the provided private key, accessing the /server_backups/database folder.
-The FTP_FOLDER output will be available for backup operations, and FTP_STATUS will be SUCCESS.
+• Result: The action securely connects to sftp.externaldata.org using the provided username and private key, pointing to the /customer_data/inbound folder.
+The FTP_FOLDER variable is now available for further file operations, and FTP_STATUS is "SUCCESS".